Marketing and Voiceover Jobs

 If you don’t know how to create a resume or bio, or some way to have headshots done, get online and start researching.
 That information is abundantly available and nobody’s going to do it for you.
 Again, this is a business and you must be proactive and take charge of your own career from the very beginning and get used to doing that because it never ends.
-I’ve had an agent for years and years and years and I do most of my own leg work to this day.
+I’ve had an agent for years and years and years and I still do most of my own leg work to this day.

 Again, please remember to be polite and respectful in all your interactions, including social media.
 Make sure that you do your homework, know who you’re talking to in advance, if possible.
 Follow up without being a pest, and never, never, never, never, never, please, never come from a place of desperation.
 It just never helps.
 That kind of thinking can sabotage you, before you even get started.

 Think about how you want to be represented out there long-term before setting up your pages, and don’t do stuff on YouTube that might embarrass you later, or sabotage your career later.
 Don’t do negative things where you’re spouting off on someone, try not to do that from the very beginning, if you can.
 Just be careful about what you’re putting out there because it’s out there forever.

 When it comes to getting some of your first voiceover jobs, Social Media can be used as a massive calling card and an unlimited resource for networking.
 Pay attention to what’s happening out there and do your research on it.
 There’s so much that’s happened even in the last year.
 It’s increased exponentially, the opportunities that I’ve seen casting-wise for voice actors on Twitter are great.